protyagov/unique-substrings/README.md

 Above solution runs at linear time, **O(n)** becaue we visti each character in the string p eaxactly once.
 Solution is memory eficient because it only uses 26 buckets to hold sums for each possible max sequence plus a few counters and string itself.

-LeetCode says my solution is faster than 80% online sumbissions in a pool of 23,790 solutions, and uses 100% less memory than all of them.
+LeetCode says my solution is faster than 80% of online submissions in a pool of 23,790 solutions, and uses 100% less memory among them.

 ![Image of Yaktocat](https://github.com/protyagov/unique-substrings/blob/master/leetcode.png)